Deportations of U.S. citizens in the second Trump administration: Ruben Ray Martinez

-Deportations
+Deportations and removals

 Trump-nominated conservative U.S. District Judge Terry Doughty said deportation of a U.S. citizen is "illegal and unconstitutional" and that he had a "strong suspicion that the Government just deported a U.S. citizen with no meaningful process."

-There have been documented and reported deportations of American citizens, which is illegal for the U.S. government to do.
+There have been reported deportations of United States citizens although most have turned out not to be actual deportations but deported parents taking their US-born minor age children, and deportation of a citizen is unconstitutional.
 On Meet the Press, Trump Secretary of State Marco Rubio disputed that the Trump administration deported U.S. citizen children.
 Rubio stated, "Three U.S. citizens—ages 4, 7 and 2—were not deported.
 Their mothers, who were illegally in this country, were deported."

 Several U.S. citizens, including immigration lawyers, received notices from the federal government instructing them to "self-deport".
-It is unclear as to why this occurred and if it was an administrative error, nor was there any response from the US Department of Homeland Security (DHS), other than that some of the letters may have been sent to unintended recipients.
+It is unclear whether this occurred due to an administrative error, nor was there any response from the US Department of Homeland Security (DHS), other than that some of the letters may have been sent to unintended recipients.
 Lawyers have expressed concerns this is a fear or intimidation tactic.

+Even in cases in which migrants choose to use the CBP Home App in an attempt to self-deport, evidence shows that many are never contacted by the U.S. government, which promises them a safe return to country of origin.
+ProPublica reports that more than a dozen Venezuelans used the app as told, signed up, and were even given departure dates that subsequently came and went without notice.
+Concerns have been raised that the app may be useless in such instances where the U.S. State Department does not have the ability to acquire documents and obtain safe passage to locations that are politically fraught or dangerous.